If you use cosmetics, deodorant, shampoo, body wash, and feminine items, you may be exposing yourselves to pink washing – and dangerous toxins.

 - Soup and other canned products.
 There have been studies showing a link between BPA and breast cancer.
 You can (and should) live without canned foods, anyway, they are predominantly loaded with MSG.

-- Parabens is one of biggest offenders and it is in a LOT of beauty products.
+- Parabens are one of biggest offenders and it is in a LOT of beauty products.

-- Synthetic ragrances are largely unregulated, featuring proprietary ingredients
+- Synthetic fragrances are largely unregulated, featuring proprietary ingredients

 - Detox your beauty cabinet!

 Check out the Campaign for Safe Cosmetics.
 Scan your brand’s ingredients on the EWG Skin Deep Database.
-Use brands that are clean and safe, like 3 Girls Holistic, Luminance Skin Care or the high end Anne Marie Gianni.
-Try Red Apple Lipstick too.
-Or go natural and make recipes for yourself!
+Use brands that are clean and safe or go natural and make recipes for yourself!

 - Better nutrition.